Periwinkle

 Periwinkle is a trailing vine with glossy, dark green oval leaves in opposite pairs and stems that creep along the ground.
 It produces flowers with five pink, purple, or white petals that open like a pinwheel.
 It grows 12-24 in (30-60 cm) tall and is commonly planted outdoors as a groundcover.

-All parts of Periwinkle contain cardiac glycosides; even a small amount can cause arrhythmias, vomiting, and depression, and in serious cases this can progress to cardiac arrest.
+All parts of periwinkle contain vinca alkaloids; even a small amount can cause vomiting and diarrhea, and larger amounts can progress to tremors, low blood pressure, and seizures.

 If ingested